cognominal/git-download-browse.nvim/README.md

 picker with README previews.

-The fork commands will add the fork to the clone folder, but also create a branch named "forked" and a worktree folder in the the worktree folder (default: `~/forked`).
+The fork commands will add the fork to the clone folder, but also create a branch named "forked" and a worktree folder in the worktree folder (default: `~/forked`).
 Depends on the `gh` command.

 TBD support other git hubs than github